-- Broadly and fairly representative of the following subject areas: mathematics, English, science, social studies, and electives. - The institution submits the curriculum materials, including identified courses with supporting documentation, for review off site by subject specialists.
+- Broadly and fairly representative of the following subject areas: mathematics, English, science, social studies, and electives. - The institution submits an Educational Offerings Report and the curriculum materials, including identified courses with supporting documentation, for review off site by subject specialists. - 4.
+The institution responds to any "Partially Meets" or "Does Not Meet" findings prior to the on-site evaluation.
+The response is sent to DEAC and the DEAC on-site evaluation team at least two weeks prior to the on-site evaluation.